Help and advice if you're pregnant and not sure what you want to do.

 Information and help for drug and alcohol users.

-If you need to register with a general practice you can get details of your nearest practice from NHS Direct in England and Wales, NHS 24 in Scotland and your local health and social care trust in Northern Ireland.
+You can find details of general practices and pharmacies from NHS Choices in England, NHS Direct in Wales, NHS 24 in Scotland and your local health and social care trust in Northern Ireland.
 See How to get help with your sexual health.

 Extra help after the birth